Kalmat/PyWinCtl/README.md

 ***Important comments***

+- The callbacks definition MUST MATCH their return value (boolean, string or (int, int))
 - The watchdog is asynchronous, so it will take a while to notify the changes (adjust interval value to your needs)
-- The callbacks definition MUST MATCH their return value (boolean, string or (int, int))
+- Position and size notifications will trigger several times between initial and final values
 - When updating callbacks, remember to set ALL desired callbacks.
 Non-present (None) callbacks will be deactivated
 - macOS Apple Script version might be very slow